EdurtIO/gcm/docs/collections/_general_docs/test/junit.md

 ### Configuration

-To configure, create a test class, Add run class bound annoation, custom annotation and their binding related modules. such as,the "TestJunit" is our testing class.
+To configure, create a test class, Add run class bound annoation, custom annotation and their binding related modules. such as,the `TestJunit` is our testing class.

 ```java
 @RunWith(JunitRunner.class)